After the end of a relationship, there are three scenarios likely to happen.

 6. You fear being alone.

 Fear of being single is one of the worst reasons to start dating.
-In my book Face The Facts: The Uncut Truth That Will Change Your Love Life Forever, I uncovered research that showed that women who fear being alone usually end up in bad relationships.
+In my book Secrets Revealed: The Uncut Truth That Will Change Your Love Life Forever, I uncovered research that showed that women who fear being alone usually end up in bad relationships.
 Here’s a quote from the book:

 Don’t stress yourself out about finding a man.
 Women who worry about finding a partner can start lowering their standards without even knowing it, as indicated by psychologists at the University of Toronto.
 High scores on a “Fear of Being Single” questionnaire accurately predicted women choosing bad partners and staying in bad relationships.

 If you are out there searching for a mate just so you won’t be alone then you are setting yourself up for failure.

 Desperation will not lead you to your destination.

 Being single is not a curse ladies.
 Take time to build yourself up before you enter the dating world.
 By giving yourself time to fully heal and clear your mind you set yourself up with the best possible opportunity to find true love.